2023 Benue State gubernatorial election

-The 2023 Benue State gubernatorial election will take place on 18 March 2023, to elect the Governor of Benue State, concurrent with elections to the Benue State House of Assembly as well as twenty-seven other gubernatorial elections and elections to all other state houses of assembly.
-The election—which was postponed from its original 11 March date—will be held three weeks after the presidential election and National Assembly elections.
-Incumbent PDP Governor Samuel Ortom is term-limited and cannot seek re-election to a third term.
+The 2023 Benue State gubernatorial election took place on 18 March 2023, to elect the governor of Benue State, concurrent with elections to the Benue State House of Assembly as well as twenty-seven other gubernatorial elections and elections to all other state houses of assembly.
+The election — which was postponed from its original 11 March date — was held three weeks after the presidential election and National Assembly elections.
+Incumbent PDP Governor Samuel Ortom was term-limited and could not seek re-election to a third term.
+Hyacinth Alia — a suspended Catholic priest — gained the office for the APC by a 33% margin over PDP nominee House of Assembly Speaker Titus Uba.

-Party primaries were scheduled for between 4 April and 9 June 2022 with the Peoples Democratic Party nominating House of Assembly Speaker Titus Uba on 25 May while the All Progressives Congress first held its primary on 26 and 27 May nominating Hyacinth Alia—a suspended Catholic priest; however, the primary was partially annulled and a rerun was held on 9 June that was also won by Alia.
+Party primaries were scheduled for between 4 April and 9 June 2022 with the Peoples Democratic Party nominating Uba on 25 May while the All Progressives Congress first held its primary on 26 and 27 May nominating Alia; however, the primary was partially annulled and a rerun was held on 9 June that was also won by Alia.
 Despite the initial annulment, the rerun itself was partially annulled by a Court of Appeal ruling in January 2023 which ordered the APC to hold a third primary in 11 local government areas.
 The new exercise, held on 2 February, resulted in a third victory for Alia.

+On 20 March, collation completed and INEC Returning Officer Faruk Kuta declared Alia as the victor.
+Official results show Alia winning nearly 474,000 votes and 63% of the vote as runner-up Uba received around 224,000 votes and 30% of the vote while LP nominee Herman Hembe came third with about 41,000 votes and 6% of the vote.
+However, within days of the declaration, Uba announced that he would challenge the results at the electoral tribunal.